gouravreddy02/CMSC_701/CMSC701_A1/README.md

 # CMSC701 Assignment 1 — Suffix Array

-A Go implementation of suffix array construction and querying, built for CMSC701 (Computational Genomics) at the University of Maryland.
+A Go implementation of suffix array construction and querying

 ## Overview